Russ Harvey Consulting - Computer and Internet Services

 This advantage is not found in rural areas nor in Nunavut, the Northwest Territories, or the Yukon.

-Since there was a limited number of channels (simultaneous time slots) available on cable TV in the 1990s, the content needed to be regulated to ensure that there was variety and that cheaper U.S. content would not dominate.
+The CRTC regulated cable TV in the 1990s since there was a limited number of channels (simultaneous time slots) and content needed to be regulated to ensure that there was variety and that cheaper U.S. content would not dominate.

 Every person in Canada could watch a different program on the Internet without interfering with the ability of any other to do the same.